-HE-16: Residential Units Conversion
+HE-156: Residential Units Conversion

-The City will evaluate the Conversion of Residential Units to Condominiums, Hotels, or Similar Uses ordinance to determine if amendments are needed to ensure no net loss of affordable units.
+The City will evaluate the Conversion of Residential Units to Condominiums, Hotels, or Similar Uses Ordinance to determine if amendments are needed to ensure no net loss of affordable units.
+The Zoning Ordinance will be amended per the results of the evaluation.